 Improving bathroom safety for elderly seniors

-Falls in the bathroom for elderly people can be easily eliminated.
-A few simple modifications will reduce the risk of falls and keep older adults out of emergency rooms.
-Listed below are 10 affordable modifications to make the bathroom less dangerous for elderly seniors.
+Falls in the bathroom for older adults can be easily eliminated with a few simple modifications.
+These modifications will reduce the risk of falls and keep elderly seniors out of emergency rooms.
+Listed below are 10 affordable modifications to make the bathroom less dangerous.

 1 Clear all pathways to the bathroom for those late-night visits.